-Article 437 of the civil code says: Divorce can only legally happen if a petition from one or both of the spouses comes through.
-Article 438 states how it can be done: All petitions of divorce must be accompanied by a proposition that regulates the effects derived from this; the omission of the proposition impedes the process of the petition.
-If the petition is being appealed by only one of the spouses then the other can propose a different regulation.
-At the time of formulating the proposals, the parts must accompany the elements of which they are founded on.
-The judge may order, ex officio or at the request of the parts, to present more elements that are deemed pertinent.
+Argentina has no fault divorce.
+You only need the intention to get divorce.
+Therefore under article 437 of the civil code, divorce can happen if a petition from one or both spouses comes through.
+Article 438 states how it can be done: All petitions of divorce must be accompanied by a proposal about the impact of the divorce; the omission of the proposal impedes the process of the divorce petition.
+If the petition is not accepted by the other spouse, then the other spouse can propose a different proposal.
+The judge may order, ex officio or at the request of the parts, to present more evidence.
 The proposals must be evaluated by the judge; with that being both spouses must attend a hearing.
-In no case will the disagreement of the proposal suspend the divorce.
+In no case the disagreement of the proposal will suspend the divorce.

 Prenuptial and Postnuptial Agreements

-Husband and wife may agree the regime for the incomes, assets during the marriage.
-Prenup and postnup may be done before and after marriage.
+Spouses can agree the regime for the incomes, assets in the marriage.
+Prenup and postnup may be done before and during the marriage.

-When you talk about parental responsibility, today the standard in Argentina is that both parents contribute even if the child is living with one parent.
-Custody is 50% for each parent unless for any special reason judge decides otherwise.
+When you talk about custody, today the standard in Argentina is that both parents share coustody, even if the child is living with one parent.
+Custody should be 50% for each parent unless for any special reason judge decides otherwise.

 Travel authorization relocation

 Children required a travel authorization to leave the country.
 If one of the parents disagree, judge take the decision.
 Relocation orders are quite difficult, and it will depend on the age of the children, and their best interest.